-Supported in part by DOE Grant # DE-SC0023491

-Production of J/ψ vs Multiplicity In $\sqrt{s} = 510 \, \text{GeV} \, p + p$ Collisions with STAR at RHIC

-Brennan Schaefer (Lehigh University) for the STAR Collaboration
+Supported in part by DOE Grant # DE-SC0023491 Production of J/ψ vs Multiplicity In $\sqrt{s} = 510 \, GeV \, p + p$ Collisions with STAR at RHIC The style of speaking that I prefer is to tell a story, and stop along the way for short explanations.
+I include RED annotations herein to show my accompanying thoughts for the talk.
+Brennan Schaefer (Lehigh University) for the STAR Collaboration brennan.schaefer@lehigh.edu Suppression of J/ ψ is seen more in central than peripheral A+A collisions Also suppressed in high compared to low multiplicity p+p?

-Accompanying model calculations for J/ψ production, are coinciding predictions for the underlying events
+Accompanying model calculations for J/ ψ production, are coinciding predictions for the underlying events